An Analysis of Mehdi Akhavan-Sales’s Poem "The Eighth Feast" Based on Van Dijk’s Discourse Analysis Theory

 1 Associate Professor, Department of Persian Language and Literature, Faculty of Literature and Humanities, Zabol University, Zabol, Iran.

-2 Persian Language and Literature, Faculty of Literature and Humanities, University of Zabol, Sistan and Baluchestan, Iran
+2 Master’s Degree Holder, Department of Persian Language and Literature, Faculty of Literature and Humanities, Zabol, Iran.

 Abstract